Uber is expanding its flying taxi project with second NASA Space Act Agreement

 As part of the agreement, Uber will share information on its concept for the flying ride-share network, while NASA will use airspace management modeling and simulation algorithms to evaluate the impact flying taxi operations could have in an urban area.
 The agency will use its research facility at the Dallas-Fort Worth airport to simulate flights, and analyze if the operations could lead to traffic collision advisories.
 In addition, NASA will look at possible operational safety issues that may arise with the addition of new vehicles in an already crowded air traffic control system.

-Last year, Uber announced that Dallas-Fort Worth and Los Angeles would be the first US cities to have an urban aviation ride-share network, with plans to have flight demonstrations in 2020 and commercial availability in 2023.
+Last year, Uber said Dallas-Fort Worth and Los Angeles would be the first US cities to have an urban aviation ride-share network, with plans to have flight demonstrations in 2020 and commercial availability in 2023.

 Jeff Holden, Uber's chief product officer, said in a statement that the new Space Act Agreement allows the company to "combine Uber's massive-scale engineering expertise with NASA's decades of subject matter experience across multiple domains that are key to enabling urban air mobility, starting with airspace systems."